 Increasing production and safety without reducing the area of forests is one of the key tasks of our century.

-THE BASIS OF THE CONCEPT OF SUSTAINABLE PRODUCTION AND CONSUMPTION IS A SYNERGY OF PRINCIPLES SUCH AS RENEWABILITY, RESOURCE EFFICIENCY AND A RESPONSIBLE APPROACH TO SOURCES OF SUPPLY OF FOREST PRODUCTS.
+THE BASIS OF THE CONCEPT OF SUSTAINABLE PRODUCTION AND CONSUMPTION IS A SYNERGY OF PRINCIPLES SUCH AS LEGALITY, RENEWABILITY, RESOURCE EFFICIENCY AND A RESPONSIBLE APPROACH TO THE SOURCES OF SUPPLY OF FOREST PRODUCTS.